StreamController/docs/docs/plugin_dev/advanced_concepts/Signals.md

     |id|The id of the plugin e.g. `dev_core447_OSPlugin`|str

 ## How to use signals
-!!! info
-    Obviously the following code has to be added to the action you want to connect to a signal.
 1. Import the signals module
 ```python
 from src.Signals import Signals